Kongchen Lyang

 -

-Optional local Guides & Transportation for 'Map Your Kongchen Story' Day
+Optional local Guides/Experts & Transportation on DIY Day

 -

 Optional Add-on Experiences.
-Some of the Add-ons need to be booked in advance.
+Add-on experiences are subject to availability.
+(I recommend pre booking add-ons if the uncertainty makes you uncomfortable).
 Map My Stories does NOT charge a booking fee or earn commissions from Add-ons.

 -